 God had commanded the people to fill the earth (Genesis 1:28) but they resisted, they decided to stay put, to build themselves a city, and make a name for themselves (Genesis 11:4) (something about that doesn’t sound good).
 Not only that, they wanted to build a tower whose “top is in the heavens.” (this is man’s effort to reach heaven – this is the origin of all false religion striving to enter heaven by their own works)

-God saw what humanity was doing; a conversation took place amongst the Trinity (did you notice the word “Us” in Genesis 11:7?) and God gave different groups different dialects or languages which then forced them to travel, scatter, and fill the earth.
+God saw what humanity was doing; a conversation took place amongst the Trinity (did you notice the word “Us” in Genesis 11:7?) and God gave different groups different dialects or languages which then forced them to scatter and fill the earth.

 In Genesis 10:2 we have the genealogy of Japeth.
 In Genesis 10:6 we have the genealogy of Ham.
-Now, in Genesis 11:10 we have the genealogy of Shem, Noah’s third son.
+In Genesis 11:10 we have the genealogy of Shem, Noah’s third son.
 So here we are in the 11th chapter of the book of Genesis, 2,000 years of world history have already taken place, but early on in the Bible, God introduces Abram (Abraham), who would be the father of the Jews, the people through whom we would receive the Scriptures and the Savior.
-The bulk of the Old Testament is simply the rise and fall of Israel, but God never forsakes His people.
+The bulk of the Old Testament is simply the rise and fall of Israel, but God never forsakes His people though we fall at times and are disciplined..
 Along the way we will see prophecies and typologies of Jesus – everywhere.

 Abram steps out in faith and obediently answers the call of God to Canaan, which would eventually be the Promised Land.
 We read in: